joshmiller83/preserving-boone/README.md

-# preserving-boone
+# Preserving Boone County
-A simple website for preservingboonecounty.org
+A code base that supplies a simple website for preservingboonecounty.org.

+## Deployment Instructions
+Commit and push to main.
+The Github action will deploy to our FTP server.